gioblu/PJON/strategies/OverSampling/specification/PJDLR-specification-v2.0.md

 ```
 Padding bits add a certain overhead but are reducing the need of precise timing because synchronization is renewed every byte.

-#### Byte sequence transmission
+#### Frame transmission
-Before a byte sequence transmission, the communication medium is analysed, if logic 1 is present ongoing communication is detected and collision avoided, if logic 0 is detected for a duration longer than a byte transmission plus its synchronization pad and a small random timeframe, a packet preamble, composed of a long 1 and a long 0, is transmitted to let a potential receiver to adjust its gain to the transmitted signal magnitude.
-The duration of the preamble bits have to be selected considering hardware sensitivity and gain refresh time.
-Byte sequence transmission starts after preamble, with 3 synchronization pads, followed by data bytes.
-The presence of synchronization pads with their logic 1 between each byte ensures that also a sequence composed of a series of bytes with decimal value 0 can be transmitted safely without risk of third-party collision.
+Before a frame transmission, the communication medium is analysed, if logic 1 is present ongoing communication is detected and collision avoided, if logic 0 is detected for a duration longer than a byte transmission plus its synchronization pad and a small random timeframe, a packet preamble, composed of a long 1 and a long 0, is transmitted to let a potential receiver to adjust its gain to the transmitted signal magnitude.
+The duration of the preamble bits have to be selected considering hardware sensitivity and gain refresh time. frame transmission starts after preamble, with 3 synchronization pads, followed by data bytes.
+The presence of synchronization pads with their logic 1 between each byte ensures that also a frame composed of a series of bytes with decimal value 0 can be transmitted safely without risk of third-party collision.

 ```cpp
            INITIALIZER  DATA